Universal Credit is a new benefit for working age people who are out of work or on a low income.

 - Housing Benefit

 Universal Credit will be paid directly into your bank account each month.
-Any help you get with your rent will be included in your monthly Universal Credit payment which means that you will be responsible for paying your rent to your landlord.
+Any help you get with your rent will be included in your monthly Universal Credit payment so you will be responsible for paying your rent to your landlord.

-Universal Credit does not cover help towards your council tax so you will still need to apply to the council for this.
+Universal Credit does not include help towards your Council tax.
+You need to apply to the Council for help with this.